Heckle1/ansible-osc-examples/README.md

 - us-west-1 / fcu.us-west-1.outscale.com

 # Hint
-If you have multiple Ansible installed, you may have to add -extra-vers to your ansible-playbook command
+If you have multiple Ansible installed, you may have to add -extra-vars to your ansible-playbook command
 ``` bash
 ansible-playbook --extra-vars "ansible_python_interpreter=/<PATH_TO_ENV>/bin/python"
 ```